By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 We see this playing out on a horrific scale in the Middle East.
 From where I sit in the western world all members of the Islamic religion seem very alike.
 The differences between them seem minor.
 But they can see differences that lead them to violence in an effort to make everyone else believe what they believe.

 Less we get smug about this, Christianity has a long history of fighting to get everyone to believe what they see as the absolute truth.
 Unfortunately, the Catholics see one truth and the Protestants see another.
 The Protestants have always prided themselves on being able to divide up into increasingly small groups and exclude all who do not believe correctly.

 Despite our efforts to have a pluralistic society, there are plenty of conflicts over who’s belief about what is the correct one.
-When countries, religions and political parties are so quick to fight it out over whose belief is correct, is there any wonder why people extend this to closer relationships, like partners and friends?
+When countries, religions, and political parties are so quick to fight it out over who’s belief is correct, is there any wonder why people extend this to closer relationships, like partners and friends?

 Getting the other person to stop arguing with you does not make you right.

 It is tempting to believe that if the other person or country stops fighting you then you have won and that means you were right.
 Neither of these things may be true.
 My earnest hope is that our leaders, political and religious, will find a way to get countries and religions to stop fighting over who’s belief is right.
 My efforts are more directed to helping couples, families, and individuals to work on putting their relationship before their need to be right about everything.